3 Ways To Make A Sling For Your Arm - WikiHow

 PDF download Download Article

 2. Step 2 Use a long-sleeved garment as a sling.
 2 Use a long-sleeved garment as a sling.
 Use a sweater, sweatshirt, button-up shirt, or other long-sleeved garment.
 Tie the garment's sleeves behind your head and carefully insert your injured arm through the loop formed.
-Allow the clothing material to support the weight of your arm somewhere along the forearm or wrist - wherever is comfortable.[9]
+Allow the clothing material to support the weight of your arm all the way to the little finger.[13]

 • Try to adjust the length of the garment's sleeves that your knot allows to hang so that your arm can hang at a roughly 90-degree angle (horizontal to the ground).